|

 You see, what he wanted was the names of our people because he knew we built

-that supported his work, you see?
+the kind of peoplethat supported his work, you see?
 You say, "You're off the subject."

 No, I haven't even gotten on it